How the UK Became My Home Away from Home

 My experience with Across the Pond was wonderful!
 My adviser always responded to my e-mail in a quick span of time and encouraged me to what schools would be best for the experience I was looking for.
 She would help to look over my personal statements as well as give me any advice on how to further better my application.
 She was extremely helpful and honestly without her and Across the Pond the application process would have been so much harder.

 My favorite aspects from working with Across the Pond is the the advisers genuinely care about the students and what kind of experience they are hoping for in University in the UK.
 From the application process, to how to go about applying for your visa everything was answered!
 The information that was given was always very useful, they sent everything you could imagine to answer your questions about going overseas for school.
-The Visa Application information that they sent I would have to say is the most helpful as it outline exactly what you needed for the application.
+The Visa Application information that they sent I would have to say is the most helpful as it outlined exactly what you needed for the application.

 Settling into university was so easy.
 I came on my flight here, visa in hand ready for a new adventure.
 I settled in very well in to the city of Glasgow.